jplusplus/jquest-blog/_posts/2017-01-18-one-semester-of-jquest.md

 ![Distribution of points among students.](../images/first_semester_7.png)

-<small>This histogram shows that 92 students earned between 1 and 5000 points on jQuest.
-A student receives about 200 points for each piece of information she gathers.</small>
+<span style="font-size: 0.6em; font-weight:bold">This histogram shows that 92 students earned between 1 and 5000 points on jQuest.
+A student receives about 200 points for each piece of information she gathers.</span>

 Engagement over course material was similarly uneven.
 Over half of students read one or more course material.
 It falls short of our goal of having almost all students read at least some of them (our benchmark), but language issues probably account for most of this discrepancy.
 One in seven students read more than 20 courses, which is again slightly below our expectations.
 In the second season of jQuest, we will integrate course materials more closely with the user experience, making sure that students complete quizzes (for which they will have to read through the course materials) directly in the “tunnel” of the user progression.

 ![Distribution of course materials read among students.](../images/first_semester_8.png)

-<small>This histogram shows that 24 students read all courses available on jQuest.</small>
+<span style="font-size: 0.6em; font-weight:bold">This histogram shows that 24 students read all courses available on jQuest.</span>

 Finally, the discussion channels that we set up with the students will be improved.
 There were some positive interactions and interesting discussions.
 Competition between schools (a leaderboard ranks schools by the number of points their students have) led to students taking to Twitter to tease each other when their school passed another one on the leaderboard.